shorebirdtech/handbook/security.md

 Shorebird is a small company.
 We are 4 as of May 2024.

 Eric (CEO) is end-responsible for all things Shorebird, including informational security.
-We do not have a dedicated security team, but security is part of our engineering culture.
+We do not have a dedicated security team, but security is part of our engineering culture and we have built a team with experience in security.

 ## Bug Bounty

 We do not currently offer a bug bounty program.
-We are open to receiving reports of security vulnerabilities.
+We welcome reports of security vulnerabilities.

 contact@shorebird.dev is the best way to reach us.
 We will respond to reports in a timely manner.

 ## Terms